BONUS EPISODE: Elon Musk at Code Conference 2021

 Yeah, yeah.

-I asked about the particular recent tweet you did about you did one great tweet about time,
+I asked about the particular recent tweet you did about, you did one great tweet about time,

 saying time is the currency, which I thought was beautiful.
+Time is the ultimate currency, yes.

 No matter what resources you have, you can't wind back the clock.